 Choosing advanced fibres

 The cover of a rope is often polyester, especially in cruising applications.
 However, this is frequently blended with aramids on high-specification racing yachts for heat protection.
 Cordura is used in covers on low-stretch halyards to provide a rougher surface that is easier for clutches to grip.
-By contrast, a Dyneema or Kevlar cover is very shiny and difficult to hold in a clutch, but makes sense for sheets on a performance yacht as it makes it easy to unload them from a winch when tacking or gybing.
+By contrast, a Dyneema or Kevlar cover is very shiny and difficult to hold in a clutch.
+However, makes sense for sheets on a performance yacht as it makes it easy to unload them from a winch when tacking or gybing.

 Matching the rope to the job

-One problem area is that, if you replace a line with one that has significantly less stretch, the peak loads experienced by the deck fittings and rig will be magnified.
+One problem is that, if you replace a line with one that has significantly less stretch, the peak loads experienced by the deck fittings and rig will be magnified.
 This can result in lines slipping in clutches or even hardware breakages.

 It’s also important to know what the breaking strain figures relate to – unfortunately it isn’t consistent in the figures different rope manufacturers quote.
 Some specify the average breaking strain of an unspliced rope, while others provide a minimum figure for spliced lines.
 This minimum breaking strain is a lower number than the average breaking strain, and is reduced by a further 20 per cent in the quoted figures to account for the weakening effect of the splice.